A fine-grained comparison of pragmatic language understanding in humans and language models: Results

-Next, we investigate the role of context for performing each task.
-We do this by removing the context story from the prompt, leaving only the speaker utterance and final query (e.g., \emph{Dan says, ``The dog knocked it over.''
-Why has Dan responded in such a way?}).\footnote{This manipulation is not compatible with the Humor and Coherence tasks, so they are excluded from this analysis.} We then measure the difference in performance on these no-context materials versus the original materials.
-This analysis could reveal which pragmatic tasks are ``solveable'' without context, and which tasks require specific descriptions of characters' mental states, actions, and desires.
+Many cues for enriched language understanding come from the context in which the speaker makes their utterance.
+However, some aspects of non-literal comprehension might arise given the utterance in isolation, while others are highly sensitive to specific contextual details \citep[e.g.,][]{levinson_presumptive_2000}.
+Therefore, we expect that the degree to which humans rely on context to select non-literal interpretations will vary across the tested tasks.

-To measure human performance on the no-context modified materials, we re-ran the human experiment on 30 participants, following the protocols of \citet{floyd_deciphering_nodate}'s original experiment.\footnote{Details can be found in \Cref{sec:human-expts}.} For model analysis, we only re-ran the best-performing models: T$k$-Instruct (11B), Flan-T5 (XL), and \davinci{}.
-We did not consider the models that performed poorly on the original items, as the performance gap between the original and no-context items would be less interpretable.
+To investigate this variation, we created a new set of stimuli by removing the context stories, leaving only the speaker utterance and final question (e.g., \emph{Dan says, ``The dog knocked it over.''
+Why has Dan responded in such a way?}).\footnote{This manipulation is not compatible with the Humor and Coherence tasks, so they are excluded from this analysis.} We re-ran the human experiment on 30 participants, following the protocols of \citet{floyd_deciphering_nodate}'s original experiment using the no-context modified materials.\footnote{Details can be found in \Cref{sec:human-expts}.} We also re-ran the three models that achieved highest accuracy on the original items: T$k$-Instruct (11B), Flan-T5 (XL), and \davinci{}.

-\Cref{fig:acc-no-story} shows the mean accuracy difference on the original versus no-story versions of each item.
-We find that models and humans exhibit a similar qualitative pattern: removing the story leads to the largest degradation for Irony, followed by Deceits and Maxims.
+\Cref{fig:acc-no-story} shows the mean accuracy difference on the original versus no-context versions of each item.\footnote{See \Cref{fig:no-context-raw} in \Cref{sec:no-context-raw} for comparison of raw accuracy scores on the original and no-context items.} We find that models and humans exhibit a similar qualitative pattern: removing the story leads to the largest degradation for Irony, followed by Deceits and Maxims.
 This aligns with our intuitions, because in these cases, speakers' utterances can be interpreted either literally or as the complete opposite, based on the specific social situation (e.g., ``It is so pleasant here'').
 In contrast, there are smaller degradations for IndirectSpeech and Metaphor.
 This suggests that some indirect requests are conventionalized (e.g., ``I am getting cold''), although their interpretations may be facilitated by context \citep[e.g.,][]{gibbs_contextual_1979}.
-Similarly, this suggests that metaphors are somewhat self-contained -- their interpretations may draw more upon global world knowledge than local context.
+Similarly, this suggests that metaphor interpretation may draw more upon global knowledge than local context.